GTPB/PPB18/assets/intro.md

 Back to [main page](../index.md).

-#Python for Life Scientists: Managing biological data with Python

-### In this course you will learn to:
+## In this course you will learn to:

 + Read text files (and websites)
 + Selectively extract and manipulate information